luojike/comparch/2019/papers/README.md

     65	2017-Distribution System Optimization onGraphics Processing Unit.pdf
     66	2017-Survey on Real-Time Networks-on-Chip.pdf
-    67	2018-A Checkpoint of Research on Parallel IO forHigh-Performance Computing.pdf 68	2018-A Manifesto for Future Generation Cloud Computing.pdf
+    67	2018-A Checkpoint of Research on Parallel IO forHigh-Performance Computing.pdf 68	2018-A Manifesto for Future Generation Cloud Computing.pdf S1810W0797 朱帅
     69	2018-Approximate Communication Techniques for ReducingCommunication Bottlenecks in Large-Scale Parallel Systems.pdf 70	2018-A Survey of Desktop Grid Scheduling.pdf
     71	2018-A Survey of Recent Trends in TestingConcurrent Software Systems.pdf